6353 results found

 Photo ID:820072Submit Correction

 The library says the photo is at Meekatharra but the aircraft was also named Meekatharra.
 Was this confusion?
 VH-UTW did fly to Meekatharra and there is nothing about the background that would exclude Meekatharra - or just about any other port the airline served.
-Meekatharra as been used as the location until proven otherwise.
+Meekatharra has been used as the location until proven otherwise.
 VH-UTW was destroyed in a Japanese air attack at Broome on March 3, 1942.
 Photo from: State Library of New South Wales

 Registration / Serial:VH-UTW